A New York Minute (Or Week Rather)

 The popular Freemans Alley

-Right around the corner from Freemans is one of my favorite places in NYC, Morgenstern’s Ice Cream (do yourself a favor and go go go!).
+Right around the corner from Freemans is one of my favourite places in NYC, Morgenstern’s Ice Cream.
+Do yourself a favour and go have a scoop or three.

 Morgenstern’s with a side of Connie

-This is one of my dearest pals Leonard.
-We’ve known each other for almost 20 years!!
-He, his brother Dan and I worked at a skateboard shop back in our youth.
-They are my brothers from another mother and I love them like my own blood.
-Leo travels more than I do and we can talk into the wee hours of the night about far-off destinations and dream trips we want to take.
-We actually met up randomly in Paris while I was on my RTW trip.
-I am hoping we can adventure somewhere this summer because….it’s always handy having a talented photographer along with you :)
+Leo travels more than I do and when we get together, we talk about far-off destinations and dream trips we want to take.
+We actually met up randomly in Paris while I was on my round the world trip.
+Hopefully, we can adventure somewhere soon because it’s always handy having a talented photographer along with you :)

 Sorry I am a crappy photo taker Leo

 The iconic Grand Central Station

-When I was in the city randomly there were a handful of travel industry related events.
-My favorite part about going to them is meeting or reconnecting with people who love travel as much as I do.
-I know that everyone says they love to travel (anyone who says they don’t is a weirdo) but people who are in the travel industry take it to the next level.
+When I was in the city there were a handful of travel industry related events.
+My favourite part about going to them is reconnecting with people who love travel as much as I do.
+Everyone says they love to travel (anyone who says they don’t is a weirdo) but people who are in the travel industry take it to the next level.
 They’ve made it their career!

-I had Sunday dim sum with some local friends in Chinatown.
-We tried to go to Jin Fong but the wait was crazy long so we went to our usual spot Dim Sum Go Go.
-I’m happy we went here because we had a Sofia Coppola siting (eeek, love her).
+Sunday is always reserved for dim sum in NYC’s Chinatown.
+We first tried to go to Jin Fong but the wait long so we went to our usual Dim Sum Go Go.
+I’m happy we went here because we had a Sofia Coppola spotting (eeek, I love her).

 Mmm so good!
 Order the duck dumplings here.
-They are my new favorite!
+They are my new favourite!

 After dim sum, I met up with my friend Danielle of The Style and Beauty Doctor blog.
 We met in Dusseldorf on an Air Berlin (RIP) press trip in February 2015.
 She was getting ready to go to Trinidad so I was happy she squeezed in a visit.